yuguanfeng/gitskills/README.md

 ## it is modified in the vscode in windows and change both the name and email at the same time, the name is YGf and the email is yuguanfeng43@163.com but still commited through gi bash instead of in vscode.
 > *it turns out to be as YGf.*

+## what if the email is not a email format, just like this "12345"?
+> *it works well and still is marked as YGf, so the user's email haves no effect*